Manu-sing/memories-frontend/README.md

 The techologies used are react, redux and material ui.

-You can find the frontend of the app here: https://github.com/Manu-sing/memories-backend
+You can find the backend of the app here: https://github.com/Manu-sing/memories-backend

 And the final project deployed here: https://ricordi-project.herokuapp.com/.